Parting Ways with Positivity and Possibility

-Why should you conduct layoffs with a sense of positivity and possibility?
+Conduct terminations and layoffs with a sense of positivity and possibility.

-There are two main reasons that positivity is important: preserving your organization’s “employment brand” and maintaining high morale among remaining employees.
+There are two main reasons that positivity is essential: preserving your organization’s “employment brand” and maintaining high morale among remaining employees.

-News travels faster than ever these days, and with the proliferation of instant publishing tools like Twitter, Facebook, and blogs your company’s environment and actions are always a potential topic of conversation.
-A disgruntled former employee can vent their feelings for the world to read and seriously damage your organization’s ability to recruit high-quality talent down the road.
-The economy will rebound, and you will again have to compete for talent because, after all, aligning the right people with the right strategy maximizes your success.
-Maintaining a positive employment reputation and expressing empathy even in difficult times bears fruit beyond what you’ll see in the short-term.
+News travels faster than ever these days, and with the proliferation of instant publishing tools like Twitter, Facebook, and blogs, your company’s environment and actions are always a potential topic of conversation.
+A disgruntled former employee can vent their feelings to the world, seriously damaging your organization’s ability to recruit high-quality talent in the future.
+Difficult times always pass, and you will have to compete for talent because, after all, aligning the right people with the right strategy maximizes your success.
+Maintaining a positive employment reputation and expressing empathy even in difficult times bears fruit beyond what you’ll see in the short term.

-Your remaining workforce will likely feel the strain of any layoff.
-Minimize the tension to keep morale and productivity up.
-Transparency is the key; current employees should see and understand the layoff process because employees who feel their jobs are threatened will begin to look elsewhere.
+Your remaining workforce will likely feel the strain of any termination or layoff.
+Minimize tension to maintain morale and productivity.
+Transparency is key; current employees should be able to see and understand the process.
+Employees who feel their jobs are threatened will begin to look elsewhere.

-These 5 tips provide guidance on what positivity looks like.
+These 5 tips offer guidance on what positivity entails.

-Obviously there’s no ideal way to conduct a layoff session since each employee and each situation is unique.
-A few general tips, though, will give you some ideas of positive approaches to the potentially painful session.
+Obviously, there’s no ideal way to conduct a termination or layoff session since each employee and each situation is unique.
+A few general tips, however, will provide you with some ideas for positive approaches to the potentially painful session.

 2. Express appreciation.
 Spend time expressing and discussing with the individual the ways they’ve improved the organization.
-Make sure you review their work before going into the session so that you’re thoroughly prepared to be specific.
-With the employee, review and emphasize their strengths; it is not appropriate to not criticize or critique their work.
-You can suggest new career areas and positions that may fit the person well and enable them to find deeper career satisfaction.
+Make sure to review their work before the session so that you’re thoroughly prepared to be specific.
+With the employee, review and emphasize their strengths, even if it is necessary to offer constructive criticism or critique their work.
+You can suggest new career areas and positions that may be a good fit for the person and enable them to achieve greater career satisfaction.

 3. Provide (gentle) advice for their job search.
-Because you are well-acquainted with their assessment results and work history you are in a unique position to provide practical advice.
-If you know of open positions in other organizations that might be a good fit, now is the time to direct the person to the potential employer.
+Because you are well-acquainted with their assessment results and work history, you are in a unique position to provide practical advice.
+Suppose you know of open positions in other organizations that might be a good fit.
+With layoffs, it is the time to direct the person to another potential employer.

 5. Pay attention to remaining employees.
-Your remaining workforce will be affected by the layoffs.
-Avoid the temptation to retreat into your office and withdraw all communication; instead you need to reassure and rally your employees with positive messages, updates about the state of the company, emphasize the current goals, and keep information flowing.
-In the end this will reassure workers, prevent a drop in morale and productivity, and provide a sense of purpose and hope.
+Your remaining workforce will be affected by the termination or layoff.
+Avoid the temptation to retreat into your office and withdraw all communication; instead, reassure and rally your employees with positive messages, updates about the organization's state, emphasize current goals, and keep information flowing.
+Ultimately, this will reassure workers, prevent a decline in morale and productivity, and foster a sense of purpose and hope.

 What recommendations or tips do you have to offer employers who are forced into the difficult position of laying off employees?